annaphp/spring_notes/spring_review_answers.md

 ## REST

 What is REST?
-- REST (Representational State Transfer) Web Service - transferring the state of resources (usually in JSON format) from a server to a client or vise versa.
+- REST (Representational State Transfer) Web Service - transferring the state of resources (usually in JSON format) from a server to a client or vice versa.

 What do we mean by 'state'
-- "state" reffers to the state of the resource (application entities)
+- "state" refers to the state of the resource (application entities)

 Who are the main users of the REST?
 - other applications